 Slope for “other” race: This parameter is the difference in the log odds of a diabetes diagnosis in the “other” group compared to that of the black reference group.
 According to this analysis, the log odds of diabetes in the “other” group is 0.045 smaller than the log odds of diabetes in the black group (95% CI -1.65, 1.56).

 Intercept: This parameter corresponds to the log odds for the black group.
 According to the analysis, the log odds of diabetes in the black group is -1.56 (95% CI -2.07, -1.05).

+3/3 see comments on part (b)

 If we were to ignore issue related to multiple comparisons, what conclusions would you reach based on the p values reported in the regression output from part (d) using a 0.05 level of significance.